Vjerica Radeta

 Vjerica Radeta (née Maljković; Вјерица Радета, née Маљковић; born 15 October 1955) is a Serbian politician.
-She is a prominent figure in the far-right Serbian Radical Party (Srpska radikalna stranka, SRS) and has served several terms in the National Assembly of Serbia.
+She is a prominent figure in the far-right Serbian Radical Party (SRS) and has served several terms in the Serbian parliament.

 Early life and career

 Radeta was born in Livno, in what was then the People's Republic of Bosnia and Herzegovina in the Federal People's Republic of Yugoslavia.
 A graduate of the University of Sarajevo's law faculty, she later moved to Serbia and now resides in the Belgrade municipality of Zemun.
-She was secretary of the Zemun municipal assembly in the late 1990s, at a time when the Radicals governed the municipality.
+She was secretary of the Zemun municipal assembly in the late 1990s, when the Radicals governed the municipality.

 Politician

 The late Milošević years (1998–2000)

-After several years in opposition, the Radical Party joined a coalition government led by the Socialist Party of Serbia (Socijalistička partija Srbije, SPS) in February 1998, and Radeta was afterward appointed as a deputy minister of justice in the government of Serbian prime minister Mirko Marjanović.
-In February 2000, in the aftermath of the Kosovo War, she was included on a list of Serbian government officials banned from travelling to European Union countries.
+After several years in opposition, the Radical Party joined a coalition government led by the Socialist Party of Serbia (SPS) in February 1998, and Radeta was appointed as deputy justice minister in the government of Serbian prime minister Mirko Marjanović.
+In February 2000, following the Kosovo War, she was included on a list of Serbian government officials banned from travelling to European Union countries.

-Radeta was given the fifth and final position on the Radical Party's electoral list for New Belgrade in the 2000 Yugoslavian parliamentary election.
-The Radicals won a single seat in the division, which was automatically assigned to their first-ranked candidate, party leader Vojislav Šešelj.
-Radeta also ran for the City Assembly of Belgrade in the concurrent 2000 Serbian local elections and lost to a candidate of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS) in Zemun's eleventh division.

-Both the parliamentary and the local elections were overshadowed by the 2000 Yugoslavian presidential election, in which SPS leader and incumbent president Slobodan Milošević was defeated by DOS candidate Vojislav Koštunica.
-This was a watershed event in the political culture of Yugoslavia and Serbia; the Marjanović government fell shortly after Milošević's defeat, and Radeta's tenure as a deputy minister came to an end.
+Radeta was given the fifth and final position on the Radical Party's electoral list for New Belgrade in the 2000 Yugoslavian Chamber of Citizens election.
+The Radicals won a single seat in the division, which was automatically assigned to their lead candidate, party leader Vojislav Šešelj.
+Radeta also ran for the Belgrade city assembly in the concurrent 2000 Serbian local elections and lost to a candidate of the Democratic Opposition of Serbia (DOS) in Zemun's eleventh division.
+Both the parliamentary and the local elections were overshadowed by the 2000 Yugoslavian presidential election, in which longtime authoritarian leader Slobodan Milošević of the SPS fell from power after losing to DOS candidate Vojislav Koštunica.
+The Serbian government also fell after Milošević's defeat, and Radeta's tenure as a deputy minister ended in October 2000.